gmolveau/starred/README.md

 - [taskbotjs](https://github.com/eropple/taskbotjs) - The best JavaScript/TypeScript job processing framework on the planet.
 - [flipper](https://github.com/facebook/flipper) - A desktop debugging platform for mobile developers.
 - [sucrase](https://github.com/alangpierce/sucrase) - Super-fast alternative to Babel for when you can target modern JS runtimes
-- [loopback-next](https://github.com/strongloop/loopback-next) - LoopBack makes it easy to build modern API applications that require complex integrations.
+- [loopback-next](https://github.com/loopbackio/loopback-next) - LoopBack makes it easy to build modern API applications that require complex integrations.
-- [stencil](https://github.com/ionic-team/stencil) - A Web Component compiler for building fast, reusable UI components and static site generated Progressive Web Apps
+- [stencil](https://github.com/ionic-team/stencil) - A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
+Stencil components can be distributed natively to React, Angular, Vue, and traditional web developers from a single, framework-agnostic codebase.
 - [graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
+- [postgraphile](https://github.com/graphile/postgraphile) - Execute one command (or mount one Node.js middleware) and get an instant high-performance GraphQL API for your PostgreSQL database!
 - [docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
 - [core](https://github.com/HaikuTeam/core) - :rice: Interactive UI animation engine for the Web.
 Core renderer for Haiku Animator.
 - [express-graphql](https://github.com/graphql/express-graphql) - Create a GraphQL HTTP server with Express.